pmitra43/kafka_load_generator/README.md

 The data generated will contain cpu usage from 1 to 100.
 * Some data will be <= 80, which is assumed to be normal data.
 * Some data will be > 80, which is considered anomalous.

+For testing purposes, all the sequences will not be of 10 seconds.
+Few will be of 9 seconds.
+* If the first second modulo 20 is 0, then that sequence will have 10 seconds of anomalous data.
+* Otherwise(i.e. first second modulo 20 is 10), the sequence will have 9 seconds.

 Anomalous data will be generated in sequences of 9 secs or 10 secs, which might be consecutive as well.
 The gap between two sequences is random.